 - Avoid smoking and too much alcohol

 - Talk to your doctors about pros and cons of taking an aspirin or another nonsteroidal anti-inflammatory drug (such as ibuprofen) regularly.
-It may help protect again colon cancer
+It may help protect against colon cancer